About PNB School

 Dina McDermott was born and raised in New Jersey, where she received her earliest ballet training with Irine Fokine.
 She received her BFA from The Juilliard School, and subsequently danced professionally in New York for five years.
 After earning her MFA at Arizona State University, she went on to pursue a teaching career.
 Dina has taught at universities/colleges, community centers, public school/artist-in-residence, with at-risk youth, and at PNB School since 2001.
 In addition, Dina teaches Pilates in the PNB Conditioning Program.
 She is also a dance author; her recent book, “A Dancer’s Diary: Around the World in Thirteen Dances”, is available on Amazon.

 Kaori Nakamura is from Gumma, Japan.
 She trained at the Reiko Yamamoto Ballet Company and the School of American Ballet.
 In 1986, she won first prize at the 14th Prix de Lausanne competition in Lausanne, Switzerland.
 In 1988, she won a bronze medal at the International Ballet Competition in Varna, Bulgaria.
-Ms. Nakamura joined Royal Winnipeg in 1990, where she was made a principal dancer.
+Nakamura joined Royal Winnipeg in 1990, where she was made a principal dancer.
 She joined Pacific Northwest Ballet as a soloist in 1997 and was promoted to principal in 1998.
-Ms. Nakamura joined the PNBS faculty in 2014.
+She joined the PNBS faculty in 2014.

 Laurie McKarns Perrault trained at the National Academy of the Arts, San Francisco Ballet School and Pacific Northwest Ballet School.
 Ms. Perrault was a principal dancer with Southern California’s San Gorgonio Ballet Company.
 She has taught dance and Pilates in California, Washington, New York and Uganda.
 She has also earned a B.S. in Kinesiology from CSU San Bernardino and an M.A. in Dance Education from New York University.